Finding Aid for the Kitty Tsui papers, 1977-1993

 Sparks Fly.

-Breathless, won the Firecracker Alternative Book Award at the ABA in Chicago in 1996.
+Breathless won the Firecracker Alternative Book Award at the ABA in Chicago in 1996.
 Her third book,

 Sparks fly, was penned by her alter ego, Eric Norton, a gay leatherman in pre-AIDS San Francisco.

-writing and bodybuilding career.
+sports writing and bodybuilding career.

-Tsui, Kitty --Archives.
+Tsui, Kitty -- Archives

-Asian American women authors --California --Archival resources.
+Asian American women authors--California--Archives.

 Box 1, Folder 1